joshwolff1/cs238-final-project/README.md

 # Approach
 First, we created a Facebook chat using Facebook API.
 Then, we took three reinforcement learning algorithms: Q-learning, Sarsa and Value Iteration, and applied them on synthetic data to train the chatbot.
 To sample the data, we designed an algorithm that uses Multinomial distribution.

+State: User response
+Actions: list of possible next questions to ask
+Reward: 100 if user agrees to take precautions, else -100 Next state: User response to the question picked from Actions

 # Outcome
 We found that after training, Q-Learning and Sarsa underperformed Value Iteration algorithm.
 This occurred due to the small size of the data set.
 The small size leads to Q-Learning and Sarsa producing policies that have unrewarding cycles as learning doesn’t adequately cover the state space.